TypeStrong/tsconfig/README.md

 # Specification
 ## Configuration file format
-Specify the project configuration in a `tsproj.yaml` / `tsproj.yml` or `tsproj.json` file in the root of your project.
-The structure will be:
+Specify the project configuration in a `tsproj.yml` file in the root of your project.
+The structure will be specified using the interface `TypeScriptProjectRootSpecification`:

 ```ts
 interface TypeScriptProjectSpecification {